binaryphile/jiff/README.md

 instructions for adding it to zsh and fish.
 Once basher is installed, jiff is available automatically.

-See the "jiff-basher" script for system-wide installation (and read it before running it).
+See the "libexec/jiff-basher" script for system-wide installation (and read it before running it).

 ## Usage